darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ## print

-print exposure
+print exposure compensation
 : Manual print brightness (enlarger exposure time), in EV.
-Independent of, and additive with, _auto print exposure_ -- see [usage](#usage) above.
+This is an offset either way: with _auto print exposure_ enabled it shifts the automatic result rather than being ignored -- see [usage](#usage) above.

 auto print exposure
 : Automatically compensate print exposure for film exposure changes, the way a real printer would expose to a fixed density regardless of the negative's own exposure.
 Has no effect while _scan the film_ is enabled, since there's no print stage to compensate.